pavlimiho/retro-bot/README.md

 3. Run composer install to get all the dependecies.

+4. Run php artisan migrate --seed to build and seed the database.

-4. Run php artisan bot:run to initialize the bot
+4. Run php artisan bot:run to initialize the bot.

 ## License